dmbarbour/glas/docs/GlasApps.md

 ### Distribution

 Application state is represented in a massive `step:State` tree value.
 An optimizer can potentially use abstract interpretation to partition the tree into variables that can be distributed or replicated across physical machines.

-Where needed, the effects API could also include some location metadata, e.g. use of `at:(loc:MachineRef, do:LocalEffect)` where a local effect might involve the local filesystem, network, or clock.
+If necessary, the effects API could also include some location metadata, e.g. use of `at:(loc:MachineRef, do:LocalEffect)` where a local effect might involve the local filesystem, network, or clock.
+This might not be necessary if we separate distribution issues from regular 'prog' nodes.

 Distributed transactions support the general case, but are very expensive.
 High performance distribution depends on careful application design, with a goal that most transactions are evaluated on a single machine, and most distributed transactions are two-party blind-writes such as appending a list.
 It is possible to optimize common two-party blind-write transactions into simple message passing.
 It also is possible to abstract common two-party blind-write transactions into the effects API (see *Channels*, later).